revature-curriculum/bubble-sort-lab/.lesson/instructions.md

 # Lab Instructions

-Here we will be construction our own bubble sort.
+Here we will be constructing our own bubble sort.
 Using the `sort()` method, write in your logic for bubble sorting a series of integers.
 The method will be provided an **unsorted** array of integers as a parameter.
 What should be returned is an array in **ascending** order.